-A minimum of a second-class honours degree or equivalent in a relevant subject or a master's degree in an appropriate subject.
+A minimum of an upper second-class honours degree or equivalent in a relevant subject or a master's degree in an appropriate subject.
 Exceptionally, equivalent professional experience and/or qualifications will be considered.
-All applicants are subject to interview.
+An online research proposal may be required as part of the selection process.
+All applicants will be invited to attend an interview.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.